Maximising home insulation makes your home a more comfortable place to be. It will get rid of cold draughts and ensure rooms are warmer.

 The insulation for these sorts of walls is usually made from mineral wool, polystyrene beads or foam insulants.
 Insulating the walls of a house is best left to the professionals.
 There are organisations who oversee the industry.
 Look for an installer who is a member of one of these bodies:

-The average cost for cavity wall insulation in a typical home is around £370 for a mid-terraced house to £720 for a detached.
-Fuel bill savings could be from £90 to £250 per year respectively, according to the EST.
+The average cost for cavity wall insulation in a typical home is around £390 for a mid-terraced house to around £600 for a detached.
+Fuel bill savings could be from £95 to £255 per year respectively, according to the EST.

 Insulating a solid wall

 Solid walls can be insulated from inside or out.
 Internally, insulation boards are fitted to the wall or a stud wall is built and filled with insulating material.
-This is generally the cheapest method – the EST estimates a range from £4,000 to £13,000 – but it will make rooms smaller and means skirting boards, door frames and fittings have to be moved.
+This is generally the cheapest method – the EST estimates around £8,200 – but it will make rooms smaller and means skirting boards, door frames and fittings have to be moved.

 If solid walls are insulated from outside, insulating material is attached to the outside of the wall, then covered with a protective/decorative layer, such as render.
 Other options include brick slips, timber weatherboarding, hung tiles or cladding panels.
 These can potentially improve the look of the house as well as making it more energy efficient.
-External wall insulation is in general far more costly (EST figures for a typical installation are from £8,000 to £22,000) but it doesn’t reduce the floor area of individual rooms.
+External wall insulation is more costly (the EST estimate for a typical three-bedroom semi is around £10,000) but it doesn’t reduce the floor area of individual rooms.

 However, as external wall insulation does increase the thickness of the walls, the roof eaves and verges often have to be extended to cover this; the reveals of window and door openings will also have to be clad, and windowsills may need to be replaced or deepened.
 Gutters, downpipes and external soil pipes will need to be removed and refitted.